 Follow Holly on Twitter.

 Tianna G. Hansen is a writer, editor, & worshipper of the moon.
 She writes poetry, fiction, and creative nonfiction.
 Tianna founded and runs Rhythm & Bones Press, focused on turning trauma into art, with a growing catalogue of books, quarterly lit mag, and offshoot poetry mag Dark Marrow (co-edited with Paul Rowe – find him below).
 Her debut poetry collection Undone, Still Whole was released this May and her first three-poet collaboration A Victorian Dollhousing Ceremony (a dark fantasy poetic opera) was released in June.
+Her work has been nominated three times for Best of the Net 2019 and was nominated for Pushcart Prize in 2018.
 She lives with her husband & cat Stella in PA, daydreaming of traveling the world.

 Find her: @kariflickinger